steffenkk/some-public-repo/notebooks/Tutorial1_Setting_up_AWS.md

 ## Installing the auto-shutdown extension to save costs

-This section is optional, but it helps your team to save costs.
-And btw, it also helps the environment by reducing carbon emissions!
+This section is optional, but it helps your team to save costs and helps the environment by reducing carbon emissions!
 Therefore, we strongly encourage you to go through these steps.

 The [auto-shutdown extension](https://github.com/aws-samples/sagemaker-studio-auto-shutdown-extension#sagemaker-studio-autoshutdown-extension) is an extension to Sagemaker Studio which, as the name suggests, automatically stops idle instances after a predefined time.
 Idle means that there aren't any user initiated activities running on the machine.
 In this section we will: